 - Tour other House Museums in the area.

-- Stay in hotel or resort that offers special Biltmore ticket offers or packages.
+- Stay in a hotel or resort that offers special Biltmore ticket offers or packages.

 - For more beautiful, historic architecture and plenty of amazing art, head to downtown Asheville to explore the galleries.